Central Legislative Assembly

-The Central Legislative Assembly was the lower house of the Imperial Legislative Council, the legislature of British India.
+The Central Legislative Assembly was the lower house of the Indian Legislature, the legislature of British India.
 It was created by the Government of India Act 1919, implementing the Montagu–Chelmsford Reforms.
 It was also sometimes called the Indian Legislative Assembly and the Imperial Legislative Assembly.
 The Council of State was the upper house of the legislature for India.

-As a result of Indian independence, the Legislative Assembly was dissolved on 14 August 1947 and its place taken by the Constituent Assembly of India and the Constituent Assembly of Pakistan.
+As a result of Indian independence, the Legislative Assembly was dissolved on 14 August 1947 and its place taken by the Constituent Assembly of India and the Constituent Assembly of Pakistan including East Bengal (modern-day Bangladesh).

 Composition

 The new Assembly was the lower house of a bicameral parliament, with a new Council of State as the upper house, reviewing legislation passed by the Assembly.
 However, both its powers and its electorate were limited.

 The Assembly had 145 members who were either nominated or indirectly elected from the provinces.